Quick highlights:

 - Clean as you cook

-Remember: Ground beef bulgogi might not be traditional, but it’s a delicious way to enjoy Korean flavors in a quick, accessible format.
-The key is getting the sauce-to-meat ratio right and not overcooking the beef.
+Remember: This Ground Beef Bulgogi might not be traditional, but it’s a delicious way to enjoy Korean flavors in a quick, accessible format.
+The key is getting the sauce-to-meat ratio right and not overcooking the beef!